1 Apps

 perform a dry execution (with no side effects) rather than an effective one. prints actions or external command lines to

-perform if the --dry was not armed.
+was not armed.
 Useful to know more about command effects.

---skip-welcome or -K (defaults to false)
+(defaults to

 do not call welcome command if the command line is empty.
-This is helpful in conjunction with --reset not
+This is helpful in conjunction with

 to start a new workspace (and recreate config files) after resetting the configuration folders.

---embedded or -b (defaults to false)
+(defaults to

 when invoking a nuts artifact, it will be executed in the current process (no JVM process wil be spawn)